MirkoHernandez/tab-bar-jump/README.md

 # Usage

-The `tbj-jump` command creates and opens a transient using a configuration specified in `tbj-groups`: an alist of group names (a string describing the group name) and transient keybinding (they usually involve a single letter).
+In order to use `tbj-jump`, first `tbj-groups` must be configured.

 > [!NOTE]
-> tab-bar groups can be ignored, they are provided primarily to organize
+> tab-bar groups are provided primarily to organize each
-> each tab-bar in the transient.
+> tab-bar in the transient.

 ``` emacs-lisp
 (setq tbj-groups